qgis/QGIS-Documentation/docs/user_manual/style_library/3d_symbols.rst

 .. figure:: img/3d_polygon_symbol.png
    :align: center
+   :width: 50%

    Properties of a 3D polygon symbol

-* As for the other ones, :guilabel:`Height` can be defined in CRS units.
+* As for the other ones, :guilabel:`Offset` can be defined in CRS units.
 You can also use the |dataDefine| button to overwrite the value with a custom expression, a variable or an entry of the attribute table